privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/testing/testing-introduction.md

 them from someone who has performed a multi-party trusted setup for said circuits.

-Note the locations of the `.zkey` files as the CLI requires them as command-line flags.
+Note the locations of the `.zkey` files as the smart contract tasks require them as part of the JSON configuration file.

 For testing purposes you can download the required artifacts using the [`download-zkeys:test`](https://github.com/privacy-scaling-explorations/maci/blob/dev/package.json#L15).
 The script will place all required artifacts inside the `cli/zkeys` folder.